Our Mission — Sheena V Foundation

 We aim to create solutions to restore a sustainable environment that will support future generations.
 Our focus is to educate Native youth on culturally appropriate long-term solutions to combat a quickly depleting environment.
 Aquaponic and hydroponic cultivation methods are some of the solutions we support that are geared toward resilience, food sovereignty, circumventing health disorders and building self-sufficient Native communities.

-It is our mission to empower and enrich underserved Native American communities by providing educational programs that address the concept of “wellness” from a holistic perspective.
-We utilize evidence based counseling solutions, replacing the currently utilized alcohol solution to uncover the problem areas to deter; alcoholism, depression and related diseases to proactively provide resources for managing the consequent effects of mental illness and addiction.
-Methods for pain and addiction management will include meditation techniques and holistic treatment approaches, all providing those seeking treatment an alternative proven path to wellness.
+It is our mission to empower and enrich underserved Native American communities by providing educational programs that address the concept of "wellness" from a holistic perspective.
+We utilize evidence-based counseling solutions, replacing the currently utilized alcohol solution to uncover the problem areas to deter: alcoholism, depression and related diseases — proactively providing resources for managing the consequent effects of mental illness and addiction.

 LIFE EXPECTANCY